 - Let the thick sludge drip out of there, checking to make sure it has not solidified into a hard solid form.
 This would never remix, even with a drill mixer, as it is now a solid mass.

 7. Prevent Blockages When You'll Be Away

 Prevention is the best sealcoating maintenance.
 If your sealer is going to sit for a couple of weeks at a time because you are going on a vacation, you are going to have a difficult time agitating the sealer in the tank when you get back.
-Unless you have someone to come in and agitate it every 2 or 3 days while you are away, your real solution is to transfer it.
+Unless you have someone to come in and agitate it every two or three days while you are away, your real solution is to transfer it.

 Start by removing the spray tip off of your spray gun.
-Then spray the sealer through the spray gun into 55 gallon drums.
+Then spray the sealer through the spray gun into 55-gallon drums.
 Seal the drums airtight.
 This way you protect and prevent your suction port from getting clogged in the first place.

 Now’s the time to have fresh parking lot lines painted to replace what has been blacked out by sealcoating.
 We have a great selection of parking lot striping machines, products and a fantastic free line striping course that is just as easy to learn as applying sealer.
 You’ve already got the asphalt prepped and ready to go, so the time-consuming prep work is already done!

-Interested In Knowing More?
+Interested In knowing more?
 Visit our complete line-up of asphalt courses designed for everyone from homeowners to property managers to business start-ups.